The current Medicaid fee schedule process will continue and will be communicated to the Health Plans.

 Providers should follow the billing procedure instructions for the Plans with which they are enrolled.
 Bayou Health Plans are asked to provide this information up front and keep the process transparent to assist providers.
-With the Prepaid plans, the entities administering those networks will handle payments directly, and with the Shared-Savings model for Medicaid, the fiscal intermediary administers billing.

 As specified in the contract, the Health Plans must keep their clean claims processes as transparent as possible for providers in their networks.
 The Plans must provide clean claim examples to their providers so providers can be prepared to submit claims and receive timely reimbursement for their services.